 - Regular updates on how the business is progressing, even if this isn’t positive news

-- Internal policies and procedures for employees (both those working and on furlough)
+- Internal policies and procedures for employees

 - Information on where to seek further health advice